 You’re planning to move your household items to a self storage unit.
 So, where do you begin?
-Proper planning and packing is the key to making the move stress free!
+Check out our packing tips for stress-free moving!

-If you are packing up an office for storage, purchase file boxes.
-They are easily labeled for convenience, have handles for easy carrying and fit paper and file folders perfectly.
+If you are packing up an office for storage, another great packing tip is to purchase file boxes.
+They are easily labeled for convenience, have handles for easy carrying, and fit paper and file folders perfectly.
 They also prevent you from filling large boxes with paper, which would be very heavy and unsafe.
 Plus, file boxes will stack perfectly on top of one another for easy storage.
-If you pack then just like you would organize your filing cabinet, you can access them as needed fairly easily while in storage.
+If you pack them just like you would organize your filing cabinet, you can access them as needed fairly easily while in storage.

 What about your closets?
 How about a few wardrobe boxes!
 They enable you to transport the contents of your closet without having to fold or box them up.
 You can take everything on hangers and hang it right inside the wardrobe box like a smaller version of your closet.
 The box then folds closed to keep your clothes covered during the move and while inside your storage unit.
 Again, do not pack these too heavy.
 Avoid placing a box full of heavy winter coats.
 Spread out the load to make them easy to move.